Great Palace of Constantinople: Description

 Map of the administrative heart of Constantinople.
 The structures of the Great Palace are shown in their approximate position as derived from literary sources.
 Surviving structures are in black.

 The palace was located in the southeastern corner of the peninsula where Constantinople is situated, behind the Hippodrome and the Hagia Sophia.
 The palace is considered by scholars to have been a series of pavilions, much like the Ottoman-era Topkapı Palace that succeeded it.
-The total surface area of the Great Palace exceeded 200000 sqft.
+The total surface area of the Great Palace exceeded 200000 sqft, and the total area of the complex encompassed 16 hectares (160,000 m^{2}).
 It stood on a steeply sloping hillside that descends nearly 33 m from the Hippodrome to the shoreline, which necessitated the construction of large substructures and vaults.
 The palace complex occupied six distinct terraces descending to the shore.

 The main entrance to the palace quarter was the Chalke (Bronze) gate at the Augustaion.
 The Augustaion was located on the south side of the Hagia Sophia, and it was there that the city's main street, the Mese ("Middle Street"), began.
 To the east of the square lay the Senate house or Palace of Magnaura, where the University was later housed, and to the west the Milion (the mile marker, from which all distances were measured), and the old Baths of Zeuxippus.